9 Best Exercises for Seniors: Your Workout Guide

 If you attend SilverSneakers classes, you already know that group exercise isn’t just a fantastic way to break a sweat.
 You’ll also have tons of fun and make new friends along the way, both of which are hugely important when it comes to making exercise a habit.
 In fact, 2017 research in BMC Public Health notes that the social aspect of group exercise increases activity levels in older adults over the long term.

-There is no end to the list of group exercises out there, from SilverSneakers Classic to Zumba to boot camp.
+There is no end to the list of group exercises out there.
+At SilverSneakers alone, for example, you can choose from SilverSneakers Classic to Zumba Gold to Line Dancing.
 If you’re nervous about jumping into a new group, ask a friend to sign up with you — or try a SilverSneakers LIVE online class at home.

 9. Personal Training